-Do you wish you knew what you could have done to keep a departing employee?
+Do you know how to conduct an exit interview that will help you better understand what you could have done to keep a departing employee?

 Really effective exit interviews can give you that insight.
 They can teach you ways to repeat good experiences (e.g., “I could be very honest with my manager”) and avoid bad ones (e.g, “I didn’t feel challenged”).